 What does the summer recreational season monitoring information tell us?

-For most sites, LAWA shows the recent water quality result, and the results from the last five years of sampling over the recreational bathing season which is used to determine the long-term grade.
-Both types of information can be used as a guide for you to decide where it is suitable to swim.
+For most sites, LAWA shows the recent water quality result along with data from the last five years of sampling during the recreational bathing season, which is used to determine the long-term grade.

 Weekly sampling & predicted water quality results